Configuring Screenless Devices for Schools

 • Measured with simple data

-Test properly, document the process, and only keep features that improve classroom delivery.
+Test properly, document the process, and keep only the features that improve classroom delivery.
 If a device adds friction, strip it back or remove it.

-That is the balance: useful support for learning without rebuilding the distraction problem in another form.
+That is the balance: useful support for learning without recreating the distraction problem in another form.

 Related posts